Accenture/mercury/guides/CHAPTER-9.md

 }
 ```

-In your main application, you will implement the `EntryPoint` interface that creates the "start" method.
+In your main application, you will implement the `EntryPoint` interface to override the "start" method.
 Typically, a main application is used to initiate some application start up procedure.

 In some case when your application does not need any start up logic, you can just print a message to indicate